Difference Between a Diploma and a National Diploma

 Admission usually requires completion of a qualification at one NQF level below the desired national diploma level.
 Recognition of Prior Learning (RPL) can also be used to gain admission based on work experience.

-What kind of courses are included in the National Diploma in Public Administration?
+What kind of modules are included in the National Diploma in Public Administration?

 Can credits earned in national diploma courses be carried forward?